Visual Arts Residency at Firestation Artists’ Studios

 His work has been exhibited widely nationally and internationally in galleries/non-profit organisations, alternative and site-specific locations, including Platform Arts Belfast (2012), Trace: installaction Artspace, Wales, Vertigo-ALO: Iowa, USA (2011), and FADO: Toronto Free Gallery, Canada (2010).
 Grace Exhibition Space Brooklyn New York, Arsenal Gallery Bialystok Poland, European Performance Art Festival (EPAF) Warsaw Poland.
 The main focus of O’Donnell’s work for his residency at Fire Station Artists’ Studios was live performance (Exchange Gallery, Block T and the LAB) as well as drawing and video.
 O Donnell is also on the board of directors of Bbeyond in Belfast.

-Ruth Le Gear was awarded the Arts & Disability Ireland and Fire Station Artists' Studios Studio Award in 2011
+Ruth Le Gear received an Arts and Disability Connect New Work award in 2015.
+Ruth was also awarded the Arts & Disability Ireland and Fire Station Artists' Studios, Studio Award for an artist with a disability in 2011.

 Fire Station Artists’ Studios